kp-tech/fshlvm/README.md

 The virtual machine is written in F# and uses the LLVM library for high-performance
 code generation.

-More information about FsHlvm are be available at: http://www.kp-tech.hu/en/products/fshlvm-opensource
+More information about FSHlvm are be available at: http://www.kp-tech.hu/en/products/fshlvm-opensource

 This work is based HLVM, written by Jon Harrop, Flying Frog Consultancy Ltd.